Remote Assessment and Testing Options

 - Additional Resources

-For more on assessment - Visit the Student Learning Outcomes Assessment (external site) page.
+For more on assessment - Visit the Student Learning Outcomes Assessment (external UC Davis site).

 - Set realistic expectations for you and your students.